The dashboard is the deck

 The night-before ritual

 Section titled “The night-before ritual”Here’s the workflow Tollgate is built to end.
-A PM spends the evening before a steering committee reassembling a status pack: copying numbers out of Jira, pasting a RAG table into PowerPoint, updating a slide someone made last quarter, chasing the latest risk list out of Confluence.
-The deck is stale the moment it’s saved — the data moved on while the slides were being made — and it’s a parallel artefact that has to be maintained in addition to the real picture.
+A PM spends the evening before a steering committee reassembling a status pack.
+They copy numbers out of Jira and paste a RAG (red/amber/green) table into PowerPoint.
+They update a slide someone made last quarter and chase the latest risk list out of Confluence.
+The deck is stale the moment it’s saved, because the data moved on while the PM built the slides.
+And it’s a parallel artefact the PM must maintain beside the real picture.

 That ritual is pure duplication.
 The PM becomes the integration layer between five systems and a slide master, every reporting cycle, forever.